 Sociology and Social Policy combines the study of social theory, social policy and social research.
-The programme aims to give you a thorough training in the systematic study of society and the social and economic policies utilised in different countries.
-At the end of your four years you should have developed both a general sociological understanding and specific expertise in various contemporary policy issues.
+The programme aims to give you a thorough training in the systematic study of society, contemporary social issues and the role of social policy in comparative country contexts.
+At the end of your four years you should have developed both a general sociological understanding, specific expertise in various contemporary policy issues as well as in the process of policy making